Esri/hololens-terrain-viewer/README.md

 # SETUP

-Firstly it is strong recommended that the reader become familar with the resources available on Microsoft's [Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality) web portal.
+Firstly it is strong recommended that the reader become familiar with the resources available on Microsoft's [Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality) web portal.
 The site contains a wealth of information about HoloLens hardware, tutorials and forums.

 ## **Installing the Prerequisites**